Osiris-Team/A/README.md

 after the type name example: `int locked a = 10`
  - `locked` makes the variable unchangeable after first value assignment.
  - `[<size>]` creates an array of the current type, of the specified size (integer type).
- - `required` this variable is not allowed to be null.
+ - `!null` this variable is not allowed to be null.

 ### Scopes
 A scope is code within brackets `{}`.